EmilHvitfeldt/smltar/docs/02_tokenization.md

 #> [15] "it"
 ```

 We see sensible single-word results here; the `tokenize_words()` function uses the **stringi** package [@Gagolewski19] and C++ under the hood, making it very fast.
-Word-level tokenization is done by finding word boundaries according to the specification from the International Components for Unicode (ICU).
-How does this word boundary algorithm^[https://www.unicode.org/reports/tr29/tr29-35.html#Default_Word_Boundaries] work?
+Word-level tokenization is done by finding word boundaries according to the specification from the International Components for Unicode (ICU).\index{Unicode} How does this [word boundary algorithm](https://www.unicode.org/reports/tr29/tr29-35.html#Default_Word_Boundaries) work?
 It can be outlined as follows:

 - Break at the start and end of text, unless the text is empty.